x1ao4/desktop-skipper-for-plex/README.md

 Since the remote control (Advertise as Player) feature for Plex for Windows/Mac was [removed](https://forums.plex.tv/t/plex-for-mac-windows-and-linux/446435/63) a long time ago, we cannot remotely control these players via API or other means.
 I couldn’t find any automation tool supporting Plex for Windows or Plex for Mac, so I wrote this script myself.

-When watching videos on Plex for Windows/Mac, you can use Desktop Skipper for Plex (hereinafter referred to as DSP) to simulate keyboard actions.
+When watching videos on Plex for Windows/Mac, you can use Desktop Skipper for Plex (hereafter referred to as DSP) to simulate keyboard actions.
 When the playback reaches the intro marker (if present), the credits marker (if present), or the auto play countdown, DSP simulates pressing the `Enter` or `Space` key to automatically skip the intro, skip the credits, and auto-play the next item (with customizable auto play countdown times).

 ## Instructions
 - DSP only works for video playback on the specified server.